Entanglement indicators for quantum optical fields: three-mode multiport beamsplitters EPR interference experiments: EPR correlations: sources, states and measurements

 \section{EPR correlations: sources, states and measurements}

-In Refs.~\cite{ZUKOWSKI15a, ZUKOWSKI15b}, a new Stokes operator to characterize the polarization of quantum light was introduced.
-The redefined Stokes operators allow one to derive new kinds of Bell inequalities which show strong violations for the four-mode bright squeezed vacuum (BSV) state.
-One can also derive new entanglement witnesses/indicators which detect entanglement for the states and situations in which the traditional approach, like in \cite{BOUW}, fails.
-The results of \cite{ZUKOWSKI15b} are for the measurements of three mutually unbiased, complementary polarizations: e.g., horizontal/vertical, diagonal/anti-diagonal and circular right/left handed.
+The entanglement indicators of Ref. \cite{ZUKOWSKI15b} are for polarization correlations.
+They involve measurements of three mutually unbiased, complementary polarizations: e.g., horizontal/vertical, diagonal/anti-diagonal and circular right/left handed.
 Here, we shall derive generalizations of such entanglement conditions for the multi-mode cases.

 The construction of entanglement indicators of \cite{BOUW} and \cite{ZUKOWSKI15b} takes as its starting point the fact that for the four-mode BSV one can observe perfect EPR correlations (in many pairs of polarization measurements bases), and that separable states do not have this property.
 They can be only classically correlated.
-The optimal choice is to use three mutually unbiased, complementary polarization measurement settings.
+We shall extend this idea to the multimode case.

 Here, as our starting point we take multi-mode emissions in the down-conversion process \cite{MULTIPORT97, PAN}.
 The emissions from the parametric down-conversion source are directionally correlated due to the phase matching conditions.
 In the type-I parametric down-conversion, the pairs of photons of the same frequency are emitted into a cone, in such a way that one can register coincidences into pairs of directions along the cone which lay in the same plane as the pump field, for details see \cite{PAN}.
-One can select in principle an arbitrary number of such pairs of such directions, and collect their radiations.
+One can select in principle several pairs of such directions, and collect their radiations.

 The interaction Hamiltonian which describes such an arrangement has the following form: